TangTao-PKU/ARTS/README.md

 ## Implementation
 ### Data Preparation
-The `./data` directory structure should follow the below hierarchy.
+Rename the `./data_final` to the `./data`.
+And the `./data` directory structure should follow the below hierarchy.
 Download all the processed annotation files from [OneDrive](https://1drv.ms/f/s!Alg46BPWJg_XgVf-q5qKdkalhgOj?e=LmGZ8n)
 ```
 ${Project}
 |-- data